PabloBona/Math-Magicians/README.md

 ### Deployment

-You can deploy this project using: GitHub Pages
+You can deploy this project using: GitHub Pages or Netlify

 <p align="right">(<a href="#readme-top">back to top</a>)</p>